St Lawrence Ground: History

 Kent's first County Championship title in 1906 was marked by the commissioning of a painting of the team playing Lancashire on the ground.
 The painting, Kent vs Lancashire at Canterbury by Albert Chevallier Tayler, depicts a view of the ground from the Nackington Road End with Colin Blythe, Kent's greatest pre-war bowler, bowling from the Pavilion End of the ground.
 The Pavilion can be seen clearly behind Blythe.
-The painting was hung in the Pavilion until 1999, when insurance payments proved too expensive and it was loaned to the MCC and hung in the Long Room at Lord's.
+The painting was hung in the Pavilion until 1999, when insurance payments proved too expensive.
+It was loaned to the Marylebone Cricket Club (MCC) and hung in the Long Room at Lord's.
 It was permanently sold to MCC in 2006 and remains in the Lord's Pavilion, with a copy hanging in the St Lawrence Ground Pavilion.

 Kent won three more County Championships in the years before World War I. War was declared during Canterbury Week in 1914, although cricket continued until the end of the season and matches were moved to the ground from Dover due to wartime activity.
 During the war, the ground was used by the military and occupied by the Field Ambulance detachment of the South Eastern Mounted Brigade.
-Horses were stabled along the south side of the ground, including in the Iron Stand.
+Horses were stabled along the south team of the ground, including in the Iron Stand.
 During World War II the ground was used as an alternative civil defence control centre.
 The Frank Woolley Stand was built adjacent to the Pavilion in the 1920s, and the Colin Cowdrey Stand added in the 1980s.
 Significant redevelopment was undertaken at the ground during the early 21st century, during which land was sold for housing.

 Cricketing feats to have taken place on the ground include the first triple century scored in top-class cricket, by WG Grace in 1876 playing for the MCC against Kent.
 As of 2018 it remains the only triple century to have been scored on the ground.
 Kent leg-spinner Doug Wright took his seventh first-class hat-trick on the ground in 1949, a world record that remains to this day.
 Six of Wright's hat-tricks were taken while playing for Kent, although only the last was taken on the ground.

 Kent have played more than 950 top-class matches on the ground, including over 550 first-class games.
 It was the venue for the first day/night County Championship match, played as a trial in September 2011, and regularly stages day/night limited-overs matches.
-It has been used for four men's one-day international matches and for women's international cricket Test matches and one-day matches, as well as for games by England Lions and age-group sides.
+It has been used for four men's one-day international matches and for women's international cricket Test matches and one-day matches, as well as for games by England Lions and age-group teams.
 In 2014, the ground was the venue for the first cricket match to be played between the Vatican and the Church of England.